CIS1900/2022-fall/10/README.md

 ## Templates

 Templates are useful for writing code that is parameterized by a *type*.
-The way that templates work is that the compiler simply generates a different copy of the code for each instantiation of the template.
+The way that templates work is that the compiler simply generates a different copy of the code for each instantiation of the template, like `vector<int>` and `vector<double>`.
 This results in no runtime overhead from using templates, though the compilation time overhead can be significant.
 For larger projects that make heavy use of templates, hours-long compile times are not unheard of.